kevinverelst/100-days-of-code/log.md

 - Created a test driven rest API with a JSON file mocked backend

 **Thoughts** I thought that the setup would be much more difficult but it seems it fairly simple.
 Gonna push a MongoDB under that rest API.
+No, I'm gonna look at GraphQL

 **Link(s) to work**
 1. [ts-express](https://github.com/kevinverelst/ts-express)